nwupkc/Divvy/Divvy.md

 Our second linear model has a RMSE of 2453.999.

-One possible problem of the linear regression is non-constant variances of errors, or heteroscedasticity.
-Heteroscedasticity occurs when assumption homoskedasticity (i.e. Var(Ui|Xi) = Var(Ui)) is violated.
+One possible problem of the linear regression is the non-constant variances of errors, or heteroscedasticity.
+Heteroscedasticity occurs when the assumption homoskedasticity (i.e. Var(Ui|Xi) = Var(Ui)) is violated.
 We can detect heteroskedasticity by identifying a funnel shape in the residuals plot.

 ```r